On Traces in Categories of Contractions: Introduction

 \section{Introduction}

-A trace on a symmetric monoidal category $(\Cc,\oplus)$ is an operation that assigns to each $\map{f}{A\oplus X}{B\oplus X}$ another map $\map{\tr{X} f}{A}{B}$, satisfying some well-known axioms {\cite{JSV1996,Selinger-graphical}}.
+A trace on a symmetric monoidal category $(\Cc,\oplus)$ is an operation that assigns to each $\map{f}{A\oplus X}{B\oplus X}$ another map $\map{\tr{X} f}{A}{B}$, satisfying some well-known axioms {\cite{JSV1996,Malherbe-Scott-Selinger,Selinger-graphical}}.
 In string diagrams, traces are represented by looping an output of $f$ back to the corresponding input, as in the following diagram.
 In categories of vector spaces, there are two relevant monoidal structures: the ``multiplicative'' tensor $\otimes$ and the ``additive'' tensor $\oplus$, also known as biproduct or direct sum.
-The multiplicative tensor on finite-dimensional vector spaces has a well-known trace, induced by the compact closed structure.
+The multiplicative tensor on finite dimensional vector spaces has a well-known trace (induced by the compact closed structure).
 But in this paper, we are interested in the additive tensor.

 A natural way to try to define an additive trace on a category of vector spaces is by the following sum-over-paths formula, which is motivated by the accompanying string diagrams.
 The idea is similar to that of matrix multiplication, which can be formulated as a sum over all paths from a given input coordinate to a given output coordinate.
-However, the sum-over-paths formula does not define a total operation because the sum may not converge.
+However, the sum may not converge (supposing there is even any notion of convergence), and so the sum-over-paths formula does not define a total operation.
 Indeed, there is no totally defined trace with respect to $\oplus$ on any category of finite (or infinite) dimensional vector spaces {\cite{Hoshino}}.

 Therefore, it came as a surprise when Bartha showed in {\cite{Bartha_trace}} that the category of finite dimensional Hilbert spaces and \emph{isometries} has a well-defined additive trace.
 In particular, not only does Bartha's trace of an isometry always exist, but it is again an isometry.
 By duality, Bartha's trace also works for coisometries, and therefore also for unitary maps.
 Moreover, Andr\'es-Mart\'inez pointed out that Bartha's trace further generalizes to all contractions {\cite{Andres-Martinez}}.
 These results suggest that there might be some physical interpretation of loops in quantum systems, but we do not know what it is.